-Mission: Bollywood Dance Scene celebrates cultural diversity and social harmony in the community through the joyful medium of dance.
-It educates the general public to better understand and appreciate Indian dance forms and related cultural traditions.
+Mission: Bollywood Dance Scene celebrates cultural diversity and social harmony in the community through the joyful medium of dance, performing arts, and related South Asian cultural traditions.

 Choreographer and Bollywood Dance Scene founding member Divya Maiya says, “Bollywood is inspired by various dance forms like classical, folk, as well as street dances.
 So it's a huge mash-up of those forms along with hip-hop, belly dancing, and jazz.
 It does not conform to any strict format.
 People of all age groups can dance together.
 It does not require partners.
 It is over the top ridiculous and you need that to forget all the serious and grim happenings in your life.”
 Read the complete interview.